defnotjustine/defnotjustine/README.md

 **About Me!**

 🌷 I’m a Computer Engineering student at Wroclaw University of Science and Technology, diving deep into the world of coding and system design.

-💗 Passionate about solving complex problems with clean and efficient code, especially when it comes to optimizing algorithms and building robust systems.
+💗 I’m always eager to learn new things, from coding to exploring new tech, and pushing my limits.

-🌺 Always curious, I love learning new things and pushing my limits, whether it’s a tricky algorithm or a new programming language.
+🌺 When I’m not focused on coding, I enjoy a good cup of matcha and have a passion for video editing.

-🌸 Want to chat about coding or new tech?
-I’m all ears!
-Reach out to me at [yustynasukhorab@gmail.com](mailto:yustynasukhorab@gmail.com).
+🌸 Feel free to reach out to me at [yustynasukhorab@gmail.com](mailto:yustynasukhorab@gmail.com). if you want to chat about tech or anything else.